optimizely/nuclear-js/README.md

 in the simplest form possible.
 Use computeds to transform pure state into something consummable by the UI layer

-- **Convenience APIs** - Provide a framework API that makes building UIs on top of Nuclear seamless and beautiful.
+- **UI Interchangable** - NuclearJS should compliment, not replace existing UI frameworks as a way to model state.

 **more documentation coming soon**